 The truth is this event was geared toward marketing and brand building for the RailHawks.
 A year removed from the dissolution of the club’s corporate entity, the auction of its brand on eBay and being rescued from extinction by new owners, the RailHawks are now able—through the considerable influence of club president and former MLS general manager Curt Johnson, credited by both Abbott and Davidson for spearheading today’s events—to procure a visit from the president of Major League Soccer and other national dignitaries of the sport.

 A couple of other issues were addressed that have a more pertinent bearing on the RailHawks and their league.
-Fans and media asked about the hot topic of future cooperation between MLS and NASL, and whether a more formal relationship—including the NASL possibly becoming a full-fledged reserve arm for MLS—might be an option.
+Both fans and media asked about the hot topic of future cooperation between MLS and NASL, and whether a more formal relationship—including the NASL possibly becoming a full-fledged reserve arm for MLS—might be an option.

 Again, Abbott provided the diplomatic response.